 The pineapple plants need very little fertilizer.
-Truly, they will not need any fertilizer at all if you have a strong fertilizer smell wafting throughout the room and assaulting your senses.
+Truly, they will not need any fertilizer at all if you have a strong fertilizer smell wafting through the room and assaulting your senses.

 The pineapple plant needs temperatures above 50 degrees Fahrenheit.
 Consequently, they will not grow well unless they’re grown in a tropical environment such as a greenhouse or a warm sunny room.

 Growing pineapple plants from seeds are very easy.
-However, pineapple plants from seed to seed takes almost three years.
+However, from seed to seed takes almost three years.